Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ...
 ```

-In this phase you can loop over the type-checked structs only with
+In this phase code can be inspected, searched for things, and modified.
+You can loop over the type-checked structs with
 `for message_typechecked.structs`
 This is used in how_to 460 to search all subclasses of "Entity" (see § 16.2).